Five ways to escape stressful pre-wedding prep.

 One of the biggest causes of stress is the unknown.
 At work, for example, we may feel at ease working on a familiar project, but more stressed working on something new that we don’t really have a good grasp on yet.
 So making the unknown the known is one of the very best ways to deal with pre-wedding stress.
 Exploring and understanding all the different options available to you is a good place to start.

-You may walk past a salon every day, but are they the best choice for you?
+You may walk past a florist every day, but are they the best choice for you?
 Your best friend may have used a certain photographer, but could someone else be more suited to your wedding?
 Wedding directories are your secret weapon to managing your stress levels, giving you all the information you need to make informed decisions that you’re truly comfortable with, providing complete peace of mind.

 - ASSEMBLE THE BEST A-TEAM.

 It’s a bit ironic that the people who are supposed to support you, stick by your side, and help to make wedding planning easier can also be the people that can create the most pre-wedding stress!
-While you may feel obliged to ask a cousin to stand up beside you as you marry the love of your life, or to welcome an old school friend into your wedding party, the last thing you want is bridesmaids behaving badly!
+While you may feel obliged to ask a cousin to stand up beside you as you marry the love of your life, or to welcome an old school friend into your wedding party, the last thing you want is a wedding party behaving badly!

 - DELEGATE YOUR TASKS.

-As a bride-to-be, delegating is never an easy thing to do!
+Delegating is never an easy thing to do!
 When the stakes are so high, it’s natural to want to retain control over every single aspect of the wedding planning, but with so many decisions to make and things to get done, trying to do it all yourself can be overwhelming, and it can be a major contributor to pre-wedding stress.
 So while it may be difficult, try to offload some tasks to other people.

 That’s not to say that you should let your partner choose your dress, or let your dad go cake tasting!
-Instead, look for smaller tasks that you could ask your bridal party to manage on your behalf, such as confirming appointments or receiving deliveries for example.
-And if you don’t quite trust your bridal party to get it right, you always have the option of working with a professional wedding planner.
+Instead, look for smaller tasks that you could ask your wedding party to manage on your behalf, such as confirming appointments or receiving deliveries for example.
+And if you don’t quite trust your wedding party to get it right, you always have the option of working with a professional wedding planner.

 - REMEMBER: THERE’S NO RIGHT OR WRONG.